codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has three letters and starts with gas?
-A Car.
+A termite walks into a bar and asks “Is the bar tender here?”

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+How many values can a single byte represent?
- 1. .tv
+ 1. 1024
- 2. .tu
+ 2. 256
- 3. .tt
+ 3. 1
- 4. .tl
+ 4. 8

 <details>
   <summary>Answer</summary>
-  .tv
+  256
 </details>